Date: Wednesday, September 16, 2020

 Time: 4:30pm - 6:30pm EDT

 A Conversation with Lisa Yancey, Moderated by Durell Cooper

 Hosted in collaboration with Cultural Innovation Group

-The Roundtable’s Kick-Off Event will feature a discussion between Lisa Yancey, Principal from Yancey Consulting LLC, and Durell Cooper, Founder & CEO of Cultural Innovation Group and host of the web series Flow.
-Inspired by Lisa’s Thrivability Report, Durell and Lisa will have an intimate conversation taking a deep dive into the concept of thrivability and how individual actions cause a ripple effect for change throughout the community.
-Participants will have the opportunity to collaborate in small breakout groups with the charge of leaving with immediate action steps.
+The Roundtable’s Kick-Off Event featured a discussion between Lisa Yancey, Principal from Yancey Consulting LLC, and Durell Cooper, Founder & CEO of Cultural Innovation Group and host of the web series Flow.
+Inspired by Lisa’s Thrivability Report, Durell and Lisa engaged in an intimate conversation taking a deep dive into the concept of thrivability and how individual actions cause a ripple effect for change throughout the community.
+Participants then had the opportunity to collaborate in small breakout groups with the charge of leaving with immediate action steps.

-Prior to the featured event, we will observe a remembrance to a great friend to the Roundtable, Paul King, former Executive Director of the Office of Arts and Special Projects.
+Prior to the featured event, we observed a remembrance to a great friend to the Roundtable, Paul King, former Executive Director of the Office of Arts and Special Projects.

-More Sustainable THRIVING Institutions of Color?” before the session.
+More Sustainable THRIVING Institutions of Color?” before viewing the session.

 Meet Our Speakers